Registrations are now open click here to register now!

 The Short History – 2009 – 2018

-This Sunday marks the 10th Anniversary of the Malabar Magic.
-A good long challenging Swim run from Malabar Beach swimming in Long Bay in South Eastern Sydney.
+A good long challenging Swim runs from Malabar Beach swimming in Long Bay in South Eastern Sydney.
 The swim is run by the Rainbow Club of Australia and all money raised fund swimming lessons for children with a disability.